RMeli/irc/README.md

 Any contribution to this open source project is very welcome.
 If you are considering contributing you may find beneficial to have a look at the [Open Source Guides](https://opensource.guide/).

+List of contributors:

+- Rocco Meli (University of Bristol)
+- Peter Bygrave (University of Bristol)

 ## Sources

 ### Internal Redoundant Coordinates